parantes/vowel-detector/README.md

 4. A local rise in the beat wave is considered a beat and the location is defined to be at the point midway between 10% and 90% of the total rise amplitude.

 Cummins hasn't made his code publicly available.
 Barbosa shares his Praat implementation called [BeatExtractor](https://github.com/pabarbosa/prosody-scripts).
-Barbosa introduced an alternative criterion to define beat location: beat location was defined by taking the first derivative of the beat wave and finding the local maxima in it.
-This option was added alongside Cummins original amplitude criterion.
+In Barbosa's implementation, a beat is defined as the value that reaches a set amplitude threshold within the rising parts of the beat wave.
+Barbosa also introduced an alternative criterion to define beat location: beats are the points of local maxima on the beat wave' first derivative.
+This option was added alongside Cummins original amplitude criterion to Barbosa's implementation.

 The present script is a complete rewrite of Barbosa's script.
-The main difference is that our implementation only offers the beat wave derivative criterion and identifies vowel offsets as well as onsets.
-Offsets are defined as the local minima in the beat wave derivative contour.
-Also, we mostly use Praat's own built-in functions to make the code a little faster and more readable and concise.
+The main difference is that our implementation identifies vowel offsets as well as onsets.
+Offsets are defined either as the local minima in the beat wave derivative contour (derivative criterion) or the points in the falling beatwave sections that meet a set amplitude threshold (amplitude criterion).
+Also, we mostly use Praat's own built-in functions to make the code more concise, a little faster and more readable.

 ## Purpose